Rick Norlock

-Richard "Rick" Norlock (born March 7, 1948) served as the Conservative Member of Parliament (MP) for the riding of Northumberland—Quinte West in the House of Commons of Canada from 2006 to 2015.
+Richard Norlock (born March 7, 1948) served as the Conservative Member of Parliament (MP) for the riding of Northumberland—Quinte West in the House of Commons of Canada from 2006 to 2015.

 Career

 Norlock worked for the Ontario Provincial Police as a police officer for over 30 years.

 He has been the president of the Warkworth Community Service Club, and the director of the Campbellford Rotary Club.
 He is a board member of the Social Housing Authority in Cobourg, a former member of the Ontario Film Review Board, a board member of the Rocky Mountain Elk Foundation Quinte Chapter, and a member of the Royal Canadian Legion.
 He is the past president of the Conservative Party of Canada Northumberland—Quinte West Electoral District Association.

 Norlock ran in the 2000 federal election for the Canadian Alliance in Northumberland.
 In that election, Norlock finished second behind Paul Macklin of the Liberal Party of Canada by 8,699 votes.

 In the 2006 federal election, Norlock was elected in Northumberland—Quinte West.
 He was re-elected in 2008 and 2011 and retired from parliament at the 2015 federal election.